Mythmaker28/arrest-molecules/README.md

    ```
 5. Output: API = 0.12 [95% CI: 0.08-0.16], Confidence: MODERATE

-### For users wanting to extend framework to new compounds:
+### For users wanting to test the framework with new compounds:

-1. Gather required parameters (K_d, k_off or duration, t_onset, EC₅₀)
+1. Gather required parameters from literature (K_d, k_off or duration, t_onset, EC₅₀)
 2. Add row to `Compound_Properties_Database.csv`
 3. Run Python script with `--new_compound` flag
 4. Compare API to reference standards (Table 1 in manuscript)
-5. Assign arrest level based on EMC/NCR/PARI criteria
+5. **Critically evaluate** whether arrest classification criteria (EMC/NCR/PARI) apply

+**Caution:** The classification system is a working hypothesis.
+Empirical validation against experimental outcomes is essential before drawing conclusions.

 ### For users wanting to reproduce figures: